jackdemarinis/CSC212_sick_project/README.md

 ### How to run the code

 To run the main.cpp and convexHull.cpp to test out preset inputs, our code takes a text file with a list of points as an input.
 Each point should be on its own line, sepereating the x and y coordinate by a space.
 This text file is the data that will be used to calcualte the convex hull.
+The name of the text file should be in the CLA so it can be accessed.
 A dotFile will be created, allowing for it be visualized using a compiler such as GraphViz Online.
 If running the code multiple times, please delete any data in the DOT file or there will be errors.

+## Testing with 2 input Files

+If you would like to have 2 different input files given, the DOT file produced will include both convex hulls seperate.
+This can be used as a collision detection, showing if the two convex hulls intersect.
+To do so, inlcude both text file names in the CLA and adjust the main according by calling "std::vector<Point> data2 = hullObj.createConvexHull(argc[2]);" again, accessing the second CLA.

 ## 2. GUI-Creation